 The City's Administration is a General Government support function.
 In addition to the City Manager and City Attorney, the City's Administration is comprised of the Administrative Services Department which has five full-time staff members: Administrative Services Director, City Clerk, Human Resources Technician, Administrative Assistant, Technology Support Technician, and one half-time staff member (Audio-Visual Technician).
-The Administration budget includes appropriations for the City Manager, the City Attorney (a contracted position), and the Administrative Services Department.
+The Administrative Services Department.
+Funding for the City Attorney (a contracted position), and the Administrative Services Department.
 Funding for the Technology Support Technician and the part-time Audio-Visual Technician is presented in the City's Technology Maintenance & Replacement Internal Service Fund.